aisosalo/CIFAR-10/README.md

 ## Model

-We have made a PyTorch implementation of [Sergey Zagoruyko's](https://github.com/szagoruyko/wide-residual-networks) VGG like network for the task.
+We have made a PyTorch implementation of [Sergey Zagoruyko and Nikos Komodakis](https://github.com/szagoruyko/wide-residual-networks) VGG like network for the task.

 ```
 DataParallel(